-Chairperson: Kem Gambrell

-Professors: J.D.
-Barbour, S. Ferch

-Associate Professors: C. Francovich, K. Gambrell
+Chairperson: Kem Gambrell Professors: J.D.
+Barbour, S. Ferch Associate Professors: C. Francovich, K. Gambrell

 The Doctor of Philosophy in Leadership Studies is based on the Jesuit tradition of educating the whole person.
 The program is designed for working professionals across a wide range of professions such as education, health care, social services, business, faith-based, engineering, government, and law enforcement.
-The program is interdisciplinary and designed to develop scholarship and professional competencies while encouraging self-reflection and strengthening a commitment of service to others.
+The transdisciplinary curriculum is designed to develop scholarship and professional competencies while encouraging self-reflection and strengthening a commitment of service to others.

-The doctoral program centers on three dimensions of leadership:
+The doctoral program centers on three dimensions of a leader:

-The leader as person.
+- 1. The leader as person.

-The leader in organizational systems.
+- 2. The leader in organizational systems.

-The leader in global systems.
+- 3. The leader in global systems.

-Each dimension emphasizes the nature of change and the development of human capacities for lives that are healthy and sustainable.
-Principles of research designed to honor humanity are threaded throughout the program and provide Doctoral students a structured way of thinking and coming to understand leadership from these three dimensions.
+Each dimension emphasizes the nature of change as well as the development of human capacities for lives that are healthy, sustainable, and grounded in relationship with others.
+Threaded throughout the program are principles of research, a holistic look at relationships, and complex systems that are designed to honor humanity. and provide Doctoral students a structured way of thinking and coming to understand leadership as scholarship and practice.